nahummaru/prot-rl/README.md

 Replace `experiment_name` with the desired experiment script path.
 Each experiment will produce, fold and calculate statistics for each considered feature.

 ## General Usage
-To enhance your desired feature, you can define and compute a custom reward function within the provided template code.
-Follow these steps:
+To reinforce your desired feature, you can define and compute a custom reward function within following these steps:

-  1. Add Your Custom Functions: Create your own reward function tailored to the feature you want to reinforce.
+  1. Add Your Custom Functions: Create your own reward function tailored to the feature you want to optimize.
   2. Calculate the Reward: Use your custom function to compute the reward based on your criteria.
-  3. Update the Weights: Add the computed reward to the data["weights"] column.
+  3. Update the DPO weight: Add the computed reward to the data["weights"] column.

 Note: Ensure the correct sign of the reward based on your optimization goal:
   - Use positive values to maximize the scored value.